radshop/nixos/README.md

 3. Commit and push changes regularly
 4. Use Git branches for experimental changes
 5. Test configurations with `nixos-rebuild test` before applying them
+6. Keep secrets in environment variables, not in the Nix store

 ## Troubleshooting